 - The youth is at least 18 years old.

 - The youth gives written consent (through the use of a Declaration to News Media Contact, CDCR Form 146).

 - The written consent is obtained of a parent, legal guardian or the committing court if the youth is 17 years of age or younger.

 Request to Photograph a Youth

-A youth’s written permission must be obtained before his/her photograph is displayed and/or taken in a manner that individually identifies him/her to the public.
+A youth’s written permission must be obtained before their photograph is displayed and/or taken in a manner that individually identifies them to the public.
 This consent should be consistent, and follow protocols outlined in the section Disclosure of Youth Information.

 - Use of cameras or recording devices inside a facility or on state property requires prior approval and is typically granted unless the equipment or activity poses a security risk, at the discretion of the Superintendent.
 Photos of certain areas of the facility or camp that compromise security shall not be taken.

 - Media interviews shall not be permitted with any youth suffering from a mental illness when, in the opinion of a psychiatrist or psychologist, the youth is not capable of giving informed consent.

 - Limited access may be permitted to seriously or terminally ill patients and their housing areas as long as appropriate waivers have been signed.